Tree fallen onto house damaging roof.

 • The de minimis method.
 Under this method, the loss is based on a good-faith estimate of the cost of repairs needed to return the property to its pre-event condition.
 This method can only be used for losses of $5,000 or less.

-• The estimated cost method.
+• The estimated repair cost method.
 Under this method, the decrease in fair market value can be determined by using the lesser of two repair estimates done by separate, independent licensed contractors.
 This method can only be used for losses of $20,000 or less.

 • The insurance method.
 Under this method, the loss is equal to the estimated loss set forth in reports prepared by the homeowner’s or flood insurance company.
 There is no loss threshold for this method.